Timeline

 The Napoleonic Wars marked the height of the Royal Navy’s dominance during the age of sail.

-Decisive victories ensured long-term control of the seas and limited the ability of rival powers to challenge British maritime strength.
+Decisive victories ensured long-term control of the seas and restricted the ability of rival powers to challenge British maritime strength.
+This period also saw the emergence of notable naval commanders whose leadership played a significant role in shaping outcomes at sea.

 Industrial Transformation

-Steam power replaced sail, and iron and steel hulls replaced wood.
-These developments transformed naval warfare, leading to more powerful and durable warships.
+Steam propulsion gradually replaced sail, while iron and later steel hulls replaced traditional wooden construction.
+These developments led to more powerful, durable, and technologically advanced warships.

 The Dreadnought Era

-The launch of HMS Dreadnought in 1906 revolutionized naval warfare.
+The launch of HMS Dreadnought in 1906 marked a fundamental shift in naval warfare.

-Its design rendered previous battleships obsolete and triggered a global naval arms race.
-This period marked the beginning of modern naval competition between major powers.
+Its design rendered earlier battleships obsolete and initiated a global naval arms race.
+This period signified the transition to modern naval competition between major powers.

 The First World War

-During the First World War, the Royal Navy played a key role in maintaining blockades and controlling vital sea routes.
+During the First World War, the Royal Navy played a central role in maintaining blockades and controlling vital sea routes.

-Large-scale fleet engagements and the introduction of new technologies, such as submarines and mines, changed the nature of naval warfare.
+Large-scale fleet operations and the introduction of new technologies, including submarines and naval mines, altered the nature of naval warfare.

 The Second World War